 As a manufacturer of electronic power supplies, PULS is a "downstream user" in the sense of the REACH Regulation.
 Detailed information about "downstream user" roles and obligations are published on the ECHA (European Chemicals Agency) page.

-For all PULS standard units, we publish the REACH Certificate of Conformity (CoC) in the download area on our website.
+For all PULS standard units, we publish the REACH compliance via our Material Declaration of Conformity (M-DoC) in the product download area on our website.

-- REACH compliance processes at PULS are based on the Standard EN 50581 (technical documentation for the assessment of electrical and electronic products with respect to the restriction of hazardous substances).
-The collection of information is based on supplier declaration and/or contractual agreement.
+REACH compliance processes at PULS are based on the Standard IEC 63000 (Technical documentation for the assessment of electrical and electronic products with respect to the restriction of hazardous substances).
+The collection of information is based on supplier declaration and / or contractual agreement in order to ensure that all relevant data for issuing of REACH information are available in time following business processes are in place:

 - During supplier audits we check the implementation in compliance with REACH at our suppliers.